vdsukhov/python-intro-course/_sources/chapters/control_flow.md

 - If the message is from `"Lucy"`, the person ignores it.
 - In all other cases person just read the message.

+To resolve this task, the `elif` statement can be used. `elif` (short for "else if") is used when multiple conditions need to be checked in sequence.
+It allows you to test a series of conditions and execute the first block of code whose condition is true.
 The possible code could be:

 ```python